PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 To find out, I downloaded 14 years of posts to apply **text analysis** and **pre-processing**.
 I  used `Python` to read and download `json` data from Facebook.

 We'll perform tasks such as tokenization, normalization, stemming and lemmatization aided by Python's **Natural Language Toolkit**, `NLTK`.
-We can also get a word/sentence frequency count of all posts.
+We can also get a sentence frequency count of all posts.
 Finally, we'll use the `VADER` module (Hutto & Gilbert, 2014) for rule-based (lexicon) model of **sentiment analysis**.

 Finally, we'll transition our work flow to `R` and the `tidyverse` for **data manipulation** and **visualization**.